basanders/Scandal/README.md

 ![Screenshot](https://raw.githubusercontent.com/lufevida/Scandal/master/doc/Screenshot.png)

+## Installation

+Go to the [releases](https://github.com/lufevida/Scandal/releases) page and download the `Scandal.zip` file.
+Open [Sublime Text](https://www.sublimetext.com), go to `Sublime Text -> Preferences -> Browse Packages...` and drop the decompressed `Scandal` folder in there.
+To use the framework alone, import the `Scandal.jar` file using your preferred IDE.

 ## Acknowledgments

 Scandal utilizes the [ASM](http://asm.ow2.org) allppurpose Java bytecode manipulation and analysis framework for compiling its domain-specific language.
 Plots are made possible by the [JFreeChart](http://www.jfree.org/jfreechart) and the [JCommon](http://www.jfree.org/jcommon) libraries.
 Scandal is being developed by [Luis F. Vieira Damiani](http://vieira-damiani.com) under the orientation of [Dr. Beverly Sanders](https://www.cise.ufl.edu/people/faculty/sanders).